smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

 The keyword is used to invoke a routine.
 It is followed by the reference to the routine, or a variable which holds the reference,[^19], and a comma-separated list of parameters.
-Note that if a procedure is ed, the parameter list *must not* be in parentheses, while when you a function, it *must*.
+Note that if a procedure is ~call~ed, the parameter list *must not* be in parentheses, while when you ~call~ a function, it *must*.

 [^1]: sometimes also referred to somehow incorrectly as a
-    &raquo;typeless&laquo; language
+    ~typeless~ language

-[^2]: Contrast this behaviour to other languages like &raquo;C&laquo;, where a
+[^2]: Contrast this behaviour to other languages like ~C~, where a
     strict type discipline is enforced.

-[^3]: The command used below is a shorthand for : It will display the
+[^3]: The command ~?~ used below is a shorthand for ~print~:
-    current values of all the following literals or variables on the screen.
+    It will display the current values of all the following literals or variables on the screen.

-[^4]: While SmallBASIC internally also represents numbers either as integers or,
+[^4]: While SmallBASIC internally also represents numbers either as
-    if they carry fractions or exceed the limits for integers, as 64 bit reals, this is invisible to the user, since all conversions are done implicitly and automatically when required.
+    integers or, if they carry fractions or exceed the limits for integers, as 64 bit reals, this is invisible to the user, since all conversions are done implicitly and automatically when required.

 [^5]: Even before that SmallBASIC tends to get too tediously slow for all
     practical purposes.